Skip to content

 This runs two tool calls in sequence:

-1. fetch_streamflow_data("01031500", "2000-01-01", "2024-12-31") → 9,131 daily records from USGS NWIS
+1. fetch_streamflow_data("01031500", start_date="2000-01-01", end_date="2024-12-31") → 9,131 daily records from USGS NWIS

 2. extract_hydrological_signatures("01031500") → 15+ flow statistics

-Signature Value Interpretation
+Field (as returned) Value Interpretation

-Runoff ratio 0.41 41% of precipitation becomes runoff
+runoff_ratio 0.41 41% of precipitation becomes runoff

 Step 4 — Terrain Analysis